dfandrich/testclutch/README.md

 Adds git commit hashes & summary to autobuilds built from curl's daily tarballs.

+OBSOLETE since curl started storing the commit hash in daily tarballs on 2024-08-07.

 ### tcaugmentgithash

 Adds full-length git commit hashes & summary to runs that only have a short